curiositas-studio/.github/profile/README.md

 Boutique studio building AI-powered automations, custom software, and digital experiences.
 We help teams reduce complexity, move faster, and operate with clarity.

-A senior team delivering custom software, automation, and product design with clarity and craft.
+A senior team delivering custom software, automation, and product design with clarity and reliability.

 ---